Turning back time takes its toll

 Regardless of the twice a year movement of the clock by one hour, lots of people have trouble getting to sleep or staying asleep.
 Between 50 and 70 million U.S. adults have some type of sleep or wakefulness disorder and the impact is affecting people’s quality of life.

-Recent results from the world’s largest sleep study to date, involving 40,000 people from around the globe, found participants who slept four hours or less performed cognitively as if they were almost nine years older.
+Results from the world’s largest sleep study to date, involving 40,000 people from around the globe, found participants who slept four hours or less performed cognitively as if they were almost nine years older.
 Participants' reasoning and verbal abilities were two of the actions most strongly affected by sleep.

 Many sleep disorders go undiagnosed and Dr. Verma points out that can affect not only your health, but personal relationships impacted by changes in mood, motivation and productivity.
+Learn more about sleep disorders to determine whether you should discuss sleep challenges with your primary care provider.